Orbital mechanics: Formulae for free orbits

-$\mu$ is called the gravitational parameter. $m_1$ and $m_2$ are the masses of objects 1 and 2, and $h$ is the specific angular momentum of object 2 with respect to object 1.
+where $\mu$ is called the gravitational parameter, $m_1$ and $m_2$ are the masses of objects 1 and 2, and $h$ is the specific angular momentum of object 2 with respect to object 1.
 The parameter $\theta$ is known as the true anomaly, $p$ is the semi-latus rectum, while $e$ is the orbital eccentricity, all obtainable from the various forms of the six independent orbital elements.

 Circular orbits

 All bounded orbits where the gravity of a central body dominates are elliptical in nature.
 A special case of this is the circular orbit, which is an ellipse of zero eccentricity.
 The formula for the velocity of a body in a circular orbit at distance r from the center of gravity of mass M can be derived as follows: